Instruction Following by Principled Boosting Attention of Large Language Models: Conclusion Future Work

 There are certain limitations of \ourmethod that suggest interesting directions for future work.
-Firstly, we evaluate \ourmethod on tasks that can be represented using simple instructions which the model understands.
-It will be interesting to see how \ourmethod performs on more abstract tasks that need longer instructions or tasks that are not represented in the data seen by the model during training.
-Moreover, \ourmethod uses a simple boosting mechanism to up weight attention on instructions by a constant factor.
-While this outperforms other existing latent steering methods, future work should further explore the space of attention manipulation mechanisms: for example, selectively boosting attention on certain instructions or adaptively computing the constant factor used for scaling.
+Firstly, we evaluate \ourmethod on behaviors that can be expressed as simple instructions and it is unclear if this would scale to abstract tasks that need longer instructions or are not represented in the data seen by the model during training.
+While the simple boosting mechanism to up weight attention on instructions by a constant factor employed by \ourmethod outperforms other existing latent steering and attention methods, future work should explore further improvements: for example, selectively boosting attention on certain tokens or adaptively computing the factor used for scaling.
+Finally, the theoretical framework based on Logicbreaks relies on simple rules which can be written in Propositional Horn Logic.
+While this formalization works is sufficient for instructions considered in this work, future work should explore theoretical extensions to more general notions of rule following.